TheRambotnic/doomlauncher-mod-pack/README.md

 FROM GameProfiles;
 ```

-Replace `PATH_TO_DOOM'S_FOLDER` with the complete path of DOOM (1993)'s folder from Step 1 of [this section](#setting-up-doom-launcher) then hit `F5` to execute the command.
+Replace `PATH_TO_DOOM'S_FOLDER` with the complete path of DOOM + DOOM II's folder from Step 1 of [this section](#setting-up-doom-launcher) then hit `F5` to execute the command.
 Expand the "Folder Structure" column and you should see the exact path in which the files need to be.
 Alter the folders in your directory accordingly.

 ## Mods and Megawads
 Below is a list of mods that I enjoy: